LearnEntertainment

 Premium Subscriptions

-Recurring monthly fees
+Recurring monthly fees from 290M+ paying subscribers

 Ad-Supported Revenue

-Audio ads for free users and podcasts
+Audio and video ads served to free users and on podcasts

 Royalties (COGS)70%